 Tent and Sleep Gear

-Have a good tent is vital, and, it doesn’t have to cost much as two-person test start at about $30 Canadian.
+Having a good tent is vital, and, it doesn’t have to cost much as a two-person tent start at about $30 Canadian.
 Now you add in blow-up mats to sleep on, sleeping bags, a mini fan and you’ve spent a bit more, but, they will make for a much more comfortable sleep.

 Clothing and Apparel